Estimating Global Errors in Time Stepping: Numerical results

-Two practical situations are illustrated next $(i)$ a situation in which local error control is used to adapt the time steps and the global error estimate is used to validate the solution accuracy and $(ii)$ a situation in which a prescribed level of accuracy is needed, which requires recomputing the solution with a different time step.
+\paragraph{Adaptive time stepping and practical considerations} Two practical situations are illustrated next: $(i)$ a situation in which local error control is used to adapt the time steps and the global error estimate is used to validate the solution accuracy and $(ii)$ a situation in which a prescribed level of accuracy is needed, which requires recomputing the solution with a different time step.
 In the first case we consider a simple local error control using local error estimates \eqref{eq:GE:GL:local:error} provided by GEE \eqref{eq:GLyy:third:order}.
+The local error control is achieved by using standard approaches \cite[II.4]{Hairer_B2008_I}.
 In Fig. \ref{fig:nr:err:adapt} we show the error evolution [Kulikov2013I] while attempting to restrict the local error to be around 1e-05.
 The time-step length is allowed to vary between 1e-03 and 1e-05.
-Note that the global error estimate remains faithful under the time-step change as expected based on the discussion in Sec. \ref{sec:variable:time:step} following \eqref{eq:global:error:ode:VarT}.
-Similar conditions are using in the second case in which the target is to satisfy a prescribed tolerance.
-In a first run the time step is fixed to 0.0001, ad an integration is carried out to the final time.
+Note that the global error estimate remains faithful under the time-step change as expected based on the discussion at the end of Sec. \ref{sec:Global:Errors} following \eqref{eq:global:error:ode:VarT}.
+We also show that summing the local errors via cumulative sum (cumsum) yields precisely the global error as suggested by \eqref{eq:GE:GL:local:error}.
+Similar conditions are used in the second case in which the target is to satisfy a prescribed tolerance.
+In a first run the time step is fixed to 0.0001, and an integration is carried out to the final time.
 The global error and the asymptotic are used to determine the time step that would guarantee a global error of 1e-04.
 A simple asymptotic analysis indicates that a time step of 0.00013 needs to be used in order to achieve that target for GEE \eqref{eq:GLyy:third:order}.
 The solution is recomputed by using this smaller fixed time-step, and the global errors shown in Fig. \ref{fig:nr:err:control} satisfy the prescribed global accuracy.
 We note that this case is just an illustration of the theoretical properties of the methods introduced here.
 It is likely a suboptimal strategy for achieving a prescribed global tolerance.